Hillary Clinton Applauds Trump's Mideast Breakthrough

 In a rare display of bipartisan praise, Hillary Clinton publicly commended President Donald Trump for brokering a landmark peace agreement between Israel and Hamas, calling it a major step toward stability in the Middle East, The New York Post reported.

-The former secretary of state offered an uncommon nod to her longtime political rival, President Donald Trump, crediting his administration with achieving what many had thought impossible: ending the two-year Gaza war.
+The former secretary of state offered an uncommon nod to her longtime political rival, Trump, crediting his administration with achieving what many had thought impossible: ending the two-year Gaza war.

 "I really commend President Trump and his administration," Clinton told CBS News 24/7 on Friday, following the announcement that Hamas had agreed to Trump's 20-point peace plan.
 "As well as Arab leaders in the region for making the commitment to the 20-point plan and seeing a path forward for what's often called the day after," she added.